Everything you need to know about cooking with oil

 Rice bran oil

-With a high smoke point of 232°C (450 °F) and mild flavour, rice bran oil is often used for high-temperature cooking like deep-frying or stir-frying.
-It is also useful to season woks or cast-iron pans, because of its high smoke point.
-Find out how to season your pans with oil, and other useful cooking tips.
+With a high smoke point of 232°C (450 °F) and mild flavor, rice bran oil is often used for high-temperature cooking like deep-frying or stir-fries.
+It is also useful to season woks or cast iron pans, because of its high smoke point.
+It has a nutty, slightly sweet flavour so it works well in salad dressings.

 Hemp oil

 You will typically find unrefined hemp oil in health food shops.
-Because of the nutritional properties, it is usually a finishing oil.
-It works particularly well in raw dishes, like this raw vegetable spaghetti recipe, but it’s also delicious in chocolate brownies and salads.
+Because of its nutritional properties – it helps to reduce cholesterol – it is usually a finishing oil.
+It works particularly well in salads, so try our health-boosting spiralized vegetable salad which is full of vitamins and minerals.

 Infused oils